openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 <{{examples/response/id_token_ref_vp_token_multple_vps.json}}

 Note: Authentication event information is conveyed via the id token while it's up to the RP to determine what (additional) claims are allocated to `id_token` and `vp_token`, respectively, via the `claims` parameter.

-# verifiable_presentations {#verifiable_presentations}

-The claim `verifiable_presentations` is defined as follows:

-- `verifiable_presentations`:  A claim whose value is an array of verifiable presentations.

-This claim can be added to ID Tokens, Userinfo responses as well as Access Tokens and Introspection response.
-It MAY also be included as aggregated or distributed claims (see Section 5.6.2 of the OpenID Connect specification [OpenID]).

-Note that above claim has to be distinguished from `vp` or `vc` claims as defined in [JWT proof format](https://www.w3.org/TR/vc-data-model/#json-web-token). `vp` or `vc` claims contain those parts of the standard verifiable credentials and verifiable presentations where no explicit encoding rules for JWT exist.
-They are used as part of a verifiable credential or presentation in JWT format.
-They are not meant to include complete verifiable credentials or verifiable presentations objects which is the purpose of the claims defined in this specification.

-## Request

-Verifiable Presentations are requested by embedding a `verifiable_presentations` element containing a `presentation_definition` following the profile defined in (#vp_token) to the `id_token` (or `userinfo`) top level element of the `claims` parameter.

-Here is a non-normative example:

-<{{examples/request/id_token_type_only.json}}

-## Response

-In response to a request as specified above, the OP MUST add all matching verifiable presentations to the `verifiable_presentations` claims in the artifact as request (ID token or Userinfo response).

-Additional metadata about the verifiable presentations is provided in an additional `presentation_submission` element as defined in [@!DIF.PresentationExchange] in the same artifact.
-This `presentation_submission` element links the input descriptor identifiers as specified in the corresponding request to the respective verifiable presentations within the `verifiable_presentations` along with format information as shown in the following example:

-<{{examples/response/id_token_jwt_vp.json}}

-The root of the path expressions in the descriptor map is the respective JSON documemnt, such as ID token or Userinfo response.

 # Metadata {#metadata}